On 23rd September the Orwellian sounding UN Regional Information Centre for Western Europe announced that:

 The British Group of the Inter-Parliamentary Union (BGIPU)

-The website of the BGIPU tells us that:
+In 2012 the website of the BGIPU revealed that:

 The main stakeholders in the work of the BGIPU include the Speakers and senior officials of both Houses of the UK Parliament, all British Parliamentarians, APPGs and Inter-Parliamentary Groups of the British Parliament, particularly the UK Branch of the Commonwealth Parliamentary Association.